Logotype for HSBC Holdings plc

 • Strong performance in transaction banking, FX, equities, and debt trading, driven by higher client activity and volatility.

-• Maintained disciplined execution on cost savings and simplification, reallocating costs to high-priority growth areas.
+• Maintained disciplined cost management and organizational simplification, reallocating costs to growth areas.

 Financial highlights

-• Revenue excluding notable items reached $17.7bn, up $1.1bn or 7% year-over-year, driven by fee and other income; total revenue fell 13–15% due to prior year gains on disposals.
+• Revenue excluding notable items reached $17.7bn, up $1.1bn or 7% year-over-year, driven by fee and other income; total revenue fell 13–15% due to prior year disposal gains.

-• Banking NII run rate remained stable quarter-on-quarter, with 2025 NII expected around $42bn.
+• Banking NII run rate remained stable quarter-on-quarter, with expectation of around $42bn in 2025.

 Outlook and guidance

-• Dividend payout targeted at 50% of EPS excluding material notable items.
+• CET1 ratio to be managed within 14–14.5% range; dividend payout ratio targeted at 50% of EPS excluding material notable items.

 • Lending demand expected to remain muted in 2025; medium-term guidance for mid-single digit lending growth and double-digit Wealth fee income growth.